Discrete Class-A Topology

 Then the attack time directly and automatically returns to its original setting.
 In Auto Fast mode the compressor can be very fast, but only when it is really needed.
 This function influences the attack parameter on short and loud impulses only; in all other cases the original setting of the controller has priority.

-This alternative characteristic of the release curve follows a logarithmic course instead of the standard linear progress and results in a very gentle kind of compression.
+This alternative characteristic of the release curve follows an antilogarithmic course instead of the standard linear progress and produces a much more striking result.

 It is the time constants and especially the release parameter that decide if the processing of a compressor is obvious or unobtrusive to the ear.
-As it is difficult to achieve perfect results for all kinds of different material with only one type of release curve, the xpressor offers two different options to chose from: logarithmic and linear.
+Mastering applications, for instance, require a discreet performance as a general rule.
+Here you will find mostly logarithmic or linear release curves.

 It is characteristic of a logarithmic release that the time constant shortens when the amount of gain reduction increases.
-The advantage of this behavior is that short and loud peaks (e.g. drums) have a fast release time, while the remaining material is processed with a slower release.
-Its smooth performance makes the Log Release especially useful for mastering and stereo buss compression.
+The advantage of this behavior is that short and loud peaks (e.g. drums) have a fast release time, while the remaining material is processed with a slower release time.

-The characteristic curve bends and goes back down!
-Heavy pumping, backward sounds, etc. – perfect for very cool compression effects.
+The compression curve bends and goes back down!
+Heavy pumping, backward sounds, etc. – perfect for very cool compression effects...

 Negative ratios – what exactly does this mean?
 To get a better understanding of this function, it makes sense to realize what the ratio control of a ‘normal’ compressor does: